Answered By: Kealin McCabe Last Updated: Jun 05, 2020 Views: 45

-To research a First Nations leader a good place to start is in these databases:
+To research an Indigenous leader a good place to start is in these databases:

-You may also want to look in our catalogue for books on different First Nations leaders.
+You may also want to look in our catalogue for books on different Indigenous leaders.

 Example: Dr. Nadine Caron